 Angelman syndrome may cause the following health complications (6).

 - Nutrition-related issues: Babies with Angelman syndrome may often display feeding difficulties.
 They may have trouble latching to the breast and swallowing milk.
 It could lead to malnourishment and nutritional deficiencies.
-Feeding such babies high-calorie formula through specialized feeders can assist in their weight gain.
+Feeding such babies high-calorie formula via specialized, slow-flow nipples in bottles can assist in their weight gain.

 - Sleep disorders: The sleep patterns of children with the syndrome are often erratic, causing sleep-related problems, such as waking up several times in the night.
-The issue can be resolved with medications or therapy in a few cases.
+The issue can be resolved with medications such as melatonin, clonazepam or sleep therapy in a few cases.

 - Curvature of the spine (scoliosis): Side-to-side curvature of the spine (scoliosis) might occur in some individuals with Angelman syndrome.
-The condition could limit mobility and movement.
+The condition could limit mobility and movement, and may need surgical correction later.

 - Obesity: Older children and adults affected by Angelman syndrome may be prone to obesity.